projecthorus/horusrpitx/README.md

 ## Enable Transmit on Boot

 Enabling the horusrpitx transmitter on boot can be accomplished with a systemd unit file.
 Use these commands to copy the sample systemd unit file to the proper directory.
-Be sure to update the environment variables as needed.
+Be sure to update the environment variables for your intended payload ID and transmit frequency.

 ```console
 sudo cp tx_horus.service /etc/systemd/system/